-My first year I would say I faced a lot of challenges, the challenges are not only on court. so how you manage yourself off the court and deal with different language and also the community right there.
-But really --
+My first year I would say I faced a lot of challenges, not only on court.
+They were also how you manage yourself off the court and deal with different language and also the community right there.
+But really -- understand a new culture, change everything.
+All I can say is in an attempt to help him out a bit, I remember hosting him for a lunch in my office during his first year and we had a very nice discussion.
+And I saved the only thank you note that I ever received from a lunch for a player because it was delivered by Yao Ming.